 It also works with these plugins:

 Media Cleaner helps you to delete unused media.
 However, this plugin is only suitable if you do not use page builders such as Thrive Architect, OptimizePress & Co.
-This is because the media integrated in the page builders are not recognized correctly.
+This is because the media integrated in the page builders are not recognised correctly.
 Remove Unused Media is a paid plugin, but it is compatible with many page builders.

-Customize file formats to avoid a large media library
+Customise file formats to avoid a large media library

-You can give your website an additional speed boost by adjusting the format of your images.
+You can give your website an additional speed boost by adapting the format of your images.
 Make sure to use the JPG or WebP format instead of PNG to significantly save storage space and reduce the loading time of your website.

 Compress images before uploading